 To share this process, Martínez has decided to open his studio home to the public so they can witness the development of his new role as a weaver.

-In this way, the project presented in the Art Museum in La Paz, B.C.S., and the Estudio de Arte (the Art Studio) in Merida, Yucatán, will create a symbolic territorial link through which the inhabitants of both peninsulas will have the opportunity to be active participants and observers of these creative processes from different perspectives.
+In this way, the project presented in the Art Museum in La Paz, B.C.S., and the Art Studio in Merida, Yucatán, will create a symbolic territorial link through which the inhabitants of both peninsulas will have the opportunity to be active participants and observers of these creative processes from different perspectives.